icis4/yat/YAT/YAT/!-Doc.Project/6 - Release/Distribution Template/Setup.x64/!-ReadMe.txt

 1. Installation
 ====================================================================================================

+It is recommended to unzip the package to a temporary location before starting the installation.

 YAT uses .NET 4.8.
-The YAT installer ensures that .NET 4.8 is available on the target computer.
+The installer packages ensure that .NET 4.8 is available on the target computer.
-The installer also ensures that Windows Installer 4.5 is available on the target computer.
+The installer packages also ensure that Windows Installer 4.5 is available on the target computer.

-First, chose the most appropriate package:
- > For up-to-date systems, use the compact package "...(32-bit).zip" or "...(64-bit).zip".
-   (Windows Installer and .NET are already installed on up-to-date systems.)
- > For outdated systems or offline installation, use a full package "..._with_.NET...zip".
-   (Windows Installer and .NET are included for installation.)
- > Alternatively, use a binary distribution, but don't forget to manually install the monospaced 'DejaVu' font used by YAT as well as assign the .yat/.yaw file extensions to "YAT.exe".

-It is recommended to unzip this package to a temporary location before starting the installation.

-Run the ".msi" if Windows Installer is installed, otherwise "setup.exe".
+For installation, run the ".msi" if Windows Installer is installed, otherwise "setup.exe".
- 1. Installer will check prerequisites and install what is missing.
+ 1. Installer will check the prerequisites mentioned above and install what is missing.
  2. Installer will install YAT.
 Older versions of YAT are automatically replaced.

-For installation of a binary distribution, refer to the instructions inside that package.

 You can also download .NET and/or Windows Installer from <https://www.microsoft.com/download>
 or by googling for "Download Microsoft .NET Framework 4.8" and/or "Windows Installer 4.5".